 - Launch of business deposits and savings account functionality which enables accounts to be opened on the new platform; - Successful migration of over one million business deposit and transaction accounts onto the new platform allowing these customers to enjoy the benefits of real time banking; and - Implementation of SAP Business Partner as the Group's new core customer information store, providing the Group with streamlined customer centric processes.

-In the second half of the 2012 financial year, the Group expects to complete the migration of business deposit accounts to the new platform and that the business lending phase will commence.
+In the second half of the financial year completion of the migration of business deposit accounts to the new platform will take place as well as the commencement of the business lending phase.

 Credit Quality